-A sweeping long driveway led us to the Mustard Seed Ballingarry a mere 10km from Adare Ireland.
-The mustard colored ex 19th-century convent now a stylish Country House sits majestically at the top of the hill in picturesque County Limerick.
+A sweeping long driveway led us to the Mustard Seed Ballingarry a mere 10 km from Adare Ireland.
+The mustard-coloured ex-19th-century convent now a stylish Country House sits majestically at the top of the hill in picturesque County Limerick.
 The Mustard Seed is one of the members of Blue Book Ireland and the Historic Hotels of Europe.

 It was drizzling rain, misty and quite cold as we arrived and as we opened the door we were welcomed by a crackling open fire.
-Such a cozy and warm welcome on that cold afternoon.
+Such a cosy and warm welcome on that cold afternoon.

 Location of The Mustard Seed Ballingarry County Limerick Ireland

 The Mustard Seed Ballingarry is only 50 minutes from Shannon Airport and situated in the traditional Irish village of Ballingarry just off the N21.

 The Mustard Seed is located in Ireland’s South West making it an easy base for travelling the Wild Atlantic Way.

-A Little Background History on the Mustard Seed Ballingarry
+A Little Background History of the Mustard Seed Ballingarry

 We love a good story, and this is one of them.
 Apparently, the building was constructed in 1884 by the local Catholic Priest just to annoy the Protestant Rector of Ballingarry.
 Now, the Protestant Rector had built a quite large impressive building, and the Catholic Priest did not want to be outdone.

 In 1985 Dan Mullane opened the Mustard Seed Restaurant in a cottage near Adare, it grew in popularity and established itself as one of the top restaurants in the area.
 Seeing potential in the market for accommodation and a restaurant in one location Dan relocated the Mustard Seed to Echo Lodge which was the original name for the convent.
 Renovations started in 1994 and in 1995 the Mustard Seed at Echo Lodge opened for business.

 In 2016 Dan handed the business over to his manager of 25 years, John Edward Joyce.
 John’s passion for The Mustard Seed shows we could not have been in better hands for the night.
 The Mustard Seed is one of the best hotels in Limerick, and we can even say one of the best hotels in Ireland.